#FollowYourPassion – Limerick Man Coaching for Norwegian Champions FK Bodø/Glimt

 “You can get good jobs without a degree, but it’s a lot more difficult.
 I had a bachelor’s degree and a master’s degree and I was still struggling to get an internship alone.
 Without the master’s degree, I would have struggled even more.

-“It’s pretty much a requirement now which maybe isn’t a good thing but it is what it is.
+“It’s pretty much a requirement now.
 In S&C, because there are so many people and the market is so saturated with coaches, everyone needs to be upskilled and set themselves apart from other coaches,” he said.

 At Portobello, we offer a wide arrange of sports degrees at both undergraduate and master's levels.
 You can learn more about them by visiting our department page here.